 Use or possession of alcoholic beverages by persons under 21 is illegal in Pennsylvania.
 All laws related to the possession of alcoholic beverages by persons less than 21 years of age are strictly enforced by Public Safety Officers.
-Additionally, Lincoln University has been declared to be a "dry" campus.
-Alcoholic beverages are prohibited on the campus.
 Students of any age using or possessing alcohol on campus will be referred to the University Disciplinary Board and are subject to an immediate interim suspension.
-Visitors in possession of alcoholic beverages will be asked to leave the campus.
-The sale of alcohol is strictly prohibited.
+Underage visitors in possession of alcoholic beverages will also be asked to leave the campus.
+The possession, consumption or sale of alcoholic beverages on Lincoln University's property is prohibited unless approved by the President or his/her designee.
+The University reserves the right to grant approval or disapproval of alcohol use on any University property.
+Written approval from the University President or designee is required prior to the use of alcohol on University property.